-Hypothyroidism is a condition which is tricky to manage and what you eat is very important.
-What is on your plate can be crucial on getting health issues getting better or worse.
+Hypothyroidism is a condition that is tricky to manage and what you eat is very important.
+What is on your plate can be crucial in getting health issues getting better or worse.

 Diet and Hypothyroidism

-When your thyroid is underactive, the gland doesn’t make enough thyroid hormone for normal body functions, resulting in weight gain, feeling tired easily, dry skin, feeling cold, forgetfulness, and even feeling depressed.(1)
+When your thyroid is underactive, the gland doesn’t make enough thyroid hormone for normal body functions, resulting in weight gain, feeling tired easily, dry skin, feeling cold, forgetfulness, and even feeling depressed.

-For instance, because your body needs adequate amounts of iodine to produce thyroid hormone, foods that interfere with iodine absorption – like goitrogenic foods – may be best avoided.(2)
+For instance, because your body needs adequate amounts of iodine to produce thyroid hormone, foods that interfere with iodine absorption – like goitrogenic foods – may be best avoided.

-These foods include some that you may need to avoid altogether, some that you can eat once cooked, and others that you just need to time right in relation to when you take your thyroid medication.
+These foods include some that you may need to avoid altogether, some that you can eat once cooked, and others that you just need to time right about when you take your thyroid medication.

 1. Raw Leafy Greens Like Spinach, Mustard Greens, And Kale

 Raw kale, mustard greens, and spinach are goitrogens, interfering with your body’s ability to use the iodine it gets.
 Its effect on this nutrient uptake suppresses thyroid function.

 Soy and soy foods are considered known offenders when it comes to hypothyroidism as they may interfere with thyroxine absorption.